NotAnImportantPerson/TemplateDiscordBot/README.md

-# BaseDiscordBot
 A base discord bot so people can make their own bot with this repository.
+If you need help you can ask me in Discord!